SC header logo

 Themes & templates

-Themes & templates offer visual appearance and functionality of a website.
-Changing the theme user can easily update the appearance of the content.
-Both TYPO3 and WordPress come with preinstalled theme, unlike Craft that after installation comes without any themes or templates so users need some programming experience to build their own themes.
+Themes & templates offer the visual appearance and functionality of a website.
+By changing the theme user can easily update the appearance of the content.
+Both TYPO3 and WordPress come with preinstalled themes, unlike Craft which after installation comes without any themes or templates so users need some programming experience to build their themes.

 WordPress by default doesn’t use any templating engine, just a mixture of HTML and PHP code.